tripplea-sg/HeatWave_Lakehouse_AutoIngestion/README.md

 Simply download the CSV from the server or edit the CSV using vi / vim text editor on Compute, then change the value inside the CSV.
 Re-upload the CSV using same name into the respective folder arrive.
 For example: /home/opc/lakehouse/arrive/INV/MTL_MATERIAL_TRANSACTIONS </br>
 The original CSV in /home/opc/lakehouse/data/INV/MTL_MATERIAL_TRANSACTIONS will get replaced automatically and incremental refresh runs to update data in lakehouse table.
+## Footnote
+If the CSV file is big, recommend to stop autoingestion before copying and start again the autoingestion after copy end.